 “I’ve enjoyed and learned from each position I’ve held at Kemin,” Mary says.
 “I believe in the mission, values, and vision of the company.
 My personal goals are fulfilled through my work; I have achieved a standard of living that I enjoy; and I work with a group of people I admire, like, and consider my friends.”

 With such a range of duties relating to the company’s overall health and wellbeing, Mary lovingly refers to Kemin as her and R.W.’s “sixth child.”
 The company is also an embodiment of the values the Nelsons instilled in their children, including a moral responsibility for corporate citizenship.

-As a member of the Kemin Charitable Contributions Committee, much of Mary’s energy is spent guiding the company’s corporate philanthropic giving.
-She is devoted to creating a culture that reaches out to the disadvantaged and those in distress, both locally and globally.
+As a founding member of the Kemin Charitable Contributions Committee, and as the person directing Kemin’s philanthropy, much of Mary’s energy was spent guiding the company’s corporate giving.
+She was devoted to creating a culture that reaches out to the disadvantaged and those in distress, both locally and globally.

 “We have a responsibility to return to our community and the world a portion of what we earn from our endeavors and that of the people who work with us,” Mary says.

 When Hurricane Katrina devastated the Gulf Coast, Mary organized fundraising efforts to help residents living in the storm’s wake.
 At her urging, Kemin employees raised $30,000 to replace fishing boats lost to a tsunami that ravaged a village in India, where Kemin has a significant presence.
 In China, an important base for Kemin operations, Mary coordinated the company’s fundraising campaign to build a school, which was dedicated in 2009.

 Since 1997, Kemin has budgeted money for charitable organizations and causes, especially those in which employees participate or have an interest.
 This gives employees strong incentive to “give back” — a value Mary has lived her entire life.